 When you think of summer, the first thing that probably pops into your mind is how to stay cool.
 Taking a dip in the pool or at the beach may be one, but eating homemade ice pops straight from the freezer is another easy way to beat the heat during this season.
 These berry bomb pops from Ruled.Me are not only delicious and eye-catching, but they’re also loaded with beneficial components because of the nutrient-dense ingredients used.
 Make these Berry Bomb Pops today, either for yourself or to share with your loved ones!

 Berry Bomb Pops

-Prep time: 5 minutes Cook time: 2 hours
+Prep Time: 5 minutes Cook Time: 2 minutes

 - 1 1/2 cups canned coconut cream

 - Place the raspberries, 1/2 cup water and 1/2 teaspoon liquid stevia in a small saucepan.
 Bring the mixture to a boil over medium-high heat.
 Simmer for about five minutes or until the fruit starts to break down and a little of the liquid has been reduced.

 - Remove from the heat and use an immersion blender (or regular blender) to make a smooth red puree.

 - Repeat the above process with the blueberries.
 Place the blueberries, 1/2 cup water and 1/2 teaspoon liquid stevia in a small saucepan over medium-high heat.
 Simmer for about five minutes.